mattgrah-am/tote-calculator/README.md

 ## 🎮 How to Use

 ### 1. Configure Settings
+- **Number of Runners**: Choose from 5, 8, 10, 12, 15, 20, 25, or 30 runners
 - **Currency**: Choose from £, €, $, or Points
 - **Ticket Price**: Set the cost per ticket
 - **Payout Percentage**: Adjust what percentage goes to winners (0-100%)
 - **Rounding**: Choose rounding precision (0.01 to 1.00)

 ### 2. Enter Ticket Sales
+- Adjust the number of runners to match your event (5-30 runners)
 - Click anywhere on a runner row to focus the tickets sold input
 - Enter the number of tickets sold for each runner
 - Text is automatically selected for easy overwriting